engagingnewsproject/enp-platform/wp-content/plugins/engaging-buttons/readme.txt

 = I have a word idea for a button that you haven't included.
 How can I add it? =

 Great!
-Send us your ideas to katalina.deaven@austin.utexas.edu.
+Send us your ideas to katie.steiner [at] austin.utexas [dot] edu.
 We review the ideas with our research team to see which would be the most effective to add.

 == Screenshots ==